ryan-mcclue/unsw/comp9032/wk3/week3.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+IMPORTANT: stack not necessary for recursion unless local variables used

 AVR imposes a stack bottom of 0x0200

 Caller sets up parameters (registers or stack?) and pushes return address on stack.